vinceldric/Life-Cloud-Website/README.md

     - working on HTML Endpoints

   - **Jina Hwang**
-    - find the template
-    - find the project name
+    - found the project name
+    - created the life cloud logo
+    - picked the template
+    - found all the gallery images and came up with the services
+    - managed css and seeds/clouds.js file
-    - working on the images
+    - worked on all the ejs files in views folder
-    - working on EJS View Setup(pages/partials)

   - **Vincent Miranda**
     - set up the server.js